rmchorgh/spottybar/README.md

 | Previous      | `spottybar prev` or `spottybar previous`                                 |
 | Play          | `spottybar play`                                                         |
 | Pause         | `spottybar pause`                                                        |

+## Next Steps

+-   Like Songs
+-   Search and Play a Song
+-   List and Play Playlists